hvaldecantos/zl-api/README.md

     $ pip install wheel
     $ pip install zlapi-0.1.2-py3-none-any.whl

-Add especific setting for the production server.
+Add specific setting for the production server.
 If using `venv`, you need to add the `config.py` in `venv/var/zlapi-instance/`.
 This file sets the following:

     SECRET_KEY='serious-key'
     DEBUG = False